It isn’t an exaggeration to say that the right blogging tools will simplify your life.

 Subscribe to newsletters and read the good stuff consistently.

-Let me correct that: subscribe to a helpful and specific newsletter to your industry.
+Let me correct that: subscribe to a helpful and specific newsletter for your industry.

 You can find a niche-specific newsletter on